 Who does the Act apply to?

-Any organization or business that is regulated by the federal government has a legal obligation to comply with the Employment Equity Act.
+Any organization or business (with at least 100 employees) that is regulated by the federal government has a legal obligation to comply with the Employment Equity Act.

 What does the Act mean for an employer?

 It is the employer’s responsibility to develop and implement an employment equity program, in consultation and collaboration with employee representatives.

 Federally-regulated employers are required to analyze their workforce and review their employment systems in order to develop an Employment Equity Plan.
 The plan is to be based on the employment barriers for designated groups and organized by employment equity occupational groups as identified in the Employment Systems Review.
 It is to include measures to address the

 barriers.
 Where under-representation exists for designated groups, employers are required to implement an Employment Equity Plan that will lead to progress in increasing representation.
 It is the employer’s responsibility to monitor the implementation of the plan and the resulting employment equity progress achieved.

 Employers must also review their plans regularly and make revisions to ensure progress.

 Who is responsible for giving effect to the Act?

 The responsibility is shared among following departments and commissions: